Welcome to today's edition of the Rush 24-7 podcast.

 I remember when this program first started.

-And for the first, well, first two years intensely, but but even the first four or five drive-by journalists would want to interview me.
+And for the first, well, first two years intensely, but even the first four or five drive-by journalists would want to interview me.

-They said, We've never heard a program like this.
+They said, we've never heard a program like this.

 David Brinkley interviewed me for this week.

-He said, There's nobody like you.
+He said, there's nobody like you.

 What is it you're doing?